 Employer Guide to Supervising Individuals with Autism Spectrum Disorders (PDF) You may encounter students on the autims spectrum when recruiting and hiring RIT students for your organization.
 This guide will help you work effectively with these students as candidates and employees.
 Objectives include: 1) Understanding the characteristics of ASD 2) Understanding the benefits of hiring individuals with ASD 3) What can you do as a manager, interviewer, co-worker, or recruiter 4) Resources for further reading

-US Business Leadership Network Autism At Work Roundtable is a community of leading employers who have been running autism focused hiring initiatives for at least 1 year and are willing to share their first-hand experiences and provide guidance on starting an autism hiring initiative.
+DisabilityIn Autism At Work Roundtable is a community of leading employers who have been running autism focused hiring initiatives for at least 1 year and are willing to share their first-hand experiences and provide guidance on starting an autism hiring initiative.
 Access the AUTISM AT WORK PLAYBOOK

 INTEGRATE Autism Employment Advisors: Helping organizations identify, recruit, and retain qualified professionals on the autism spectrum